 Banner titles and button names are set to the page name by default.
-You can change the name using the Custom Names button in Site view, or the Custom Names command on the Edit menu or the settings on the Navigation Button or Banner Properties palette in Page view.
+You can change the name using the Custom Names button in Site view, the Custom Names command on the Edit menu, the settings on the Navigation Button or Banner Properties palette in Page view, or the Custom Navigation Bar dialog.
 Buttons are linked according to your site's structure.
 Whenever you change the SiteStructure in Site view, NetObjects Fusion updates the buttons and banners.